liferay-design/liferay.design/src/markdown/team/jeong-chris.md

 ### Most effective productivity booster?

-I like to do my mental "heavy lifting" like interaction, logic, competitve research in the AM, and the click, click, drag stuff in the afternoon.
+I like to do my mental "heavy lifting" in the morning.
+If I can, I always try to reserve meetings, research, or critical thinking activities in the AM.

 ### What keeps you up at night?
+Lately, it's wedding/marriage planning stuff.
+Usually it's future related.